HERE ARE JUST SOME OF OUR LOVELY VIZSLAS CURRENTLY LOOKING FOR THEIR FOREVER HOMES!

 Please contact Lucy Seamons for more information about this lovely pair.

-**ADOPTION IN PROGRESS** – HARRY – male, 1.5yrs, neutered
+**NOW ADOPTED** – HARRY – male, 1.5yrs, neutered

 Harry is a lovely young lad who has been in our care for behavioural assessment and training and is now ready to move on to his new forever home.
 He is very fit and healthy, very friendly and human-focused, he gets on really well with other dogs (in a nicely appropriate non-annoying non-confrontational way), he loves running and exploring offlead, he has excellent recall, and he’s looking for adopters who are very active and outdoorsy, so he can continue to go hillwalking and trail running.